yarisvt/tyk-docs/tyk-docs/content/tyk-stack/tyk-developer-portal/enterprise-developer-portal/install-tyk-enterprise-portal/configuration.md

 #### PORTAL_S3_AWS_ACCESS_KEY_ID
 **Config file:** S3.AccessKey <br/>
 **Type:** `string` <br/>
 **Description**: Access key for your S3 bucket.
-This option is only required for the `s3` storage type and will be ignored for the `fs` storage type.
+This option is only required for the `s3` storage type and will be ignored for the `fs` and `db` storage types.

 #### PORTAL_S3_AWS_SECRET_ACCESS_KEY
 **Config file:** S3.SecretKey <br/>
 **Type:** `string` <br/>
 **Description**: Secret access key for your S3 bucket.
-This option is only required for the `s3` storage type and will be ignored for the `fs` storage type.
+This option is only required for the `s3` storage type and will be ignored for the `fs` and `db` storage types.

 #### PORTAL_S3_REGION
 **Config file:** S3.Region <br/>
 **Type:** `string` <br/>
 **Description**: AWS region where the S3 bucket is hosted.
 E.g., `sa-east-1`.
-This option is only required for the `s3` storage type and will be ignored for the `fs` storage type.
+This option is only required for the `s3` storage type and will be ignored for the `fs` and `db` storage types.

 #### PORTAL_S3_ENDPOINT
 **Config file:** S3.Endpoint <br/>
 **Type:** `string` <br/>
 **Description**: URL to object storage service.
 E.g., `https://s3.sa-east-1.amazonaws.com` or `https://play.min.io`.
-This option is only required for the `s3` storage type and will be ignored for the `fs` storage type.
+This option is only required for the `s3` storage type and will be ignored for the `fs` and `db` storage types.

 #### PORTAL_S3_BUCKET
 **Config file:** S3.Bucket <br/>
 **Type:** `string` <br/>
 **Description**: Name of the S3 bucket.
 Required only for the `s3` storage type.
-This option is only required for the `s3` storage type and will be ignored for the `fs` storage type.
+This option is only required for the `s3` storage type and will be ignored for the `fs` and `db` storage types.

 #### PORTAL_S3_ACL
 **Config file:** S3.ACL <br/>
 **Type:** `string` <br/>
 **Description**: ACL permissions are set on the bucket, with options including `private`, `public-read`, `public-read-write`, and `authenticated-read`.
 If the bucket uses a policy to set permissions, you should leave the ACL value empty.
-This option is only required for the `s3` storage type and will be ignored for the `fs` storage type.
+This option is only required for the `s3` storage type and will be ignored for the `fs` and `db` storage types.

 #### PORTAL_S3_PRESIGN_URLS
 **Config file:** S3.PresignURLs <br/>
 **Type:** `string` <br/>
 **Description**: The PresignURLs option instructs the client to retrieve presigned URLs for the objects.
 This is particularly useful if the bucket is private and you need to access the object directly, such as when displaying an image on a web page.
-This option is only required for the `s3` storage type and will be ignored for the `fs` storage type.
+This option is only required for the `s3` storage type and will be ignored for the `fs` and `db` storage types.

 ### Database connection settings
 This section provides a reference for the database connection settings used in the portal.